yujieh00/yujieh00/README.md

 a five-chapter D3.js story.
 Joins six years of government vacancy data with developer-survey data to find which skills are actually under-supplied.

-> 📌 Tip: pin all three repos so they show at the top of your profile — profile page → **"Customize your pins"**.

 ### 📫 Reach me
 - Email: [yujiehuang0010@gmail.com](mailto:yujiehuang0010@gmail.com)